-What does Ziggy Stardust mean?
+What do you think Ziggy Stardust means?

 David Bowie: Ziggy Stardust Meaning